Laci1953/Cowgol_on_CP_M/README.md

 The GAMES folder contains some computer games, rewritten in Cowgol.

-The EXAMPLES folder contains examples of Cowgol compilation sessions.
+The EXAMPLES folder contains examples of Cowgol compilation sessions and details related on how to mix Cowgol C and assembler.

 # The structure of the Cowgol applications